FriendsOfCake/bootstrap-ui/README.md

 ### `template`

 Additionally to the default `index`, `add`, `edit`, and `view` templates, a `login` template is available too.
-While the default CRUD action view templates can be utilised like this:
+While the default CRUD action view templates can be utilized like this:

 ```bash
 bin/cake bake template ControllerName -t BootstrapUI